 3. Take a supplement for optimal eye health

 My optometrist recommends Bausch & Lomb Ocuvite with Lutein as a supplement for eye health.
 It’s a combination of vitamins and nutrients that help prevent macular degeneration by filtering out harmful blue light.
 If you sit in front of a computer for hours it’s also a good idea to take it.
 It contains lutein, zeaxanthin, omega 3’s, DHA & EPA, Vitamins C, E, & Zinc.
-You can get those nutrients from certain foods but you would have to eat a ton of them.
+You can get those nutrients from foods but you would have to eat a lot of it.

 4. Avoid sun damage by always wearing sunglasses outside